-The British Columbia Medical Journal welcomes submissions from student authors, and awards writing prizes for the best BC med student submissions accepted for print and online publication.
+The British Columbia Medical Journal welcomes article submissions from BC medical students and offers writing prizes for the best submissions accepted for publication.

 J.H.
-MacDermot Prize for Excellence in Medical Journalism:
+MacDermot Prize for Excellence in Medical Journalism (Independent):

 By presenting these prizes, the journal hopes to encourage BC medical students to experience the challenges and rewards of medical publishing, to enrich the content of the journal, and to inspire the next generation of authors.